chrisnewtn/jquery-async-uploader/README.md

 The purpose of this project it to demonstrate asynchronous file uploads using the native `XMLHttpRequest` object as opposed to using something like Flash.

+This is achieved via a combination of a jQuery plug-in used to send the files and a small Express.js project to receive the files.

 ## Installation

 This project requires an up to date installation of Node.js and the Express.js NPM module.